-22 Relocation Costs
+22 Relocation / Transfers

 The employer and prospective employee will negotiate on the level of reimbursement of reasonable transfer and relocation expenses prior to appointment.
-Current policies and practices of each employer will be reviewed by the Joint Consultation Committees established under Clause 55 of this Agreement.
+Current policies and practices of each employer will be reviewed by the National Joint Consultation Committee.